Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 Professor: Montgomery Alan
 Research fields: the analysis of clickstream data
-Reason: In my work at JD.com, I have consistently utilized tracking to record user interaction data, which has sparked a strong interest in clickstream analysis methods.
+Reason: In my work in JD.com, I have consistently utilized tracking to record user interaction data, which has sparked a strong interest in clickstream analysis methods.
 Professor Alan's focus on "using clickstream data to predict online consumer browsing patterns and purchase conversion rates" aligns perfectly with my interests.

 I‘ve always been a great fan of Cantonese cuisine and am eager to visit Hong Kong to experience various authentic Cantonese dishes.
 Additionally, I really enjoy listening to Cantonese songs and hope to come to Hong Kong to learn Cantonese, so that I can sing some of my favorite songs in the language.